pokemon-speedrunning/speedrun-routes/docs/gen-1/red-blue/catext/reverse-badge-acquisition/resources/1024-charmander-manip.md

 * You need to press A on the naming screen in the first 14 possible frames (sets Charmander's name to 'A'); aim for the early part of this window to be safe
 * To time START perfectly:
     - You can using game audio cue for when to press START on naming screen (anticipate the loud tone; press start as it is about to play, may need to adjust timing slightly if consistently early/late -- use the list of nearby frames below for calibration)
     - Set up a flowtimer offset that starts at reset.
-You can start by using these offsets _TODO_ but you will need to adjust them to your timings
+You can start by using these offsets, but you will need to adjust them to your timings:
+        - gambatte: 29935
+        - GBI: 30459

 Approximately 20% chance to get trolled by NPC timers in attempts even if you did everything correctly (the above .sav has good NPC timers, so trolling is not possible if practicing from that)